koding/kdlearn/guides/ide-introduction/index.md

 ![IDE 2](ide2.png)

-After the VM has started, you’ll see your Koding IDE.
+After the VM has started, you'll see your Koding IDE.

+> type:tip
+> The IDE will remember what files you had opened last time and the FileTree will remember the folder location.

 ## Usage